 Harry’s story.

-I was born in The London hospital, lived on Cable Street and went to Vallance Road School.
-Growing up I felt part of even as a sick child, in and out of hospital with asthma and eczema.
-I felt love and could do no wrong in my Mum’s eyes, who was a dinner lady and cleaner, Dad was a silversmith and an ABA boxing champion which he never spoke about.
+I was born in The London Hospital, lived on Cable Street, and went to Vallance Road School.
+Growing up, I felt part of it even as a sick child, in and out of the hospital with asthma and eczema.
+I felt love and could do no wrong in my Mum’s eyes; she was a dinner lady and cleaner.
+Dad was a silversmith and an ABA boxing champion, a fact he never spoke about.

-I loved my Nan and was attracted to her way of life.
-Nan drank in the Wentworth Arms in Mile End, behind the station.
-She weighed 18 stone and had a Guinness harp tattoo on her arm, this was before they were fashionable.
-I don’t know why a Guinness harp because she was Jewish, I’m Jewish descent.
-I’d thought about creeping down stairs to get a drink, so at 11 or 12 Years old I started on alcohol and got bad attention which I craved and got instantly.
+I loved my Nan and was drawn to her way of life.
+Nan drank at the Wentworth Arms in Mile End, behind the station.
+She weighed 18 stone and had a Guinness harp tattoo on her arm, which was before they were fashionable.
+I don’t know why a Guinness harp because she was Jewish, I’m of Jewish descent.
+I’d think about creeping down stairs to get a drink, so at 11 or 12 Years old, I started on alcohol and got bad attention, which I craved and got instantly.

-I’d drink anything, began fighting at football, becoming a hooligan and all that sort of stuff, being attracted to sordidness, the consequences happened straight away.
-I was emotionally shut down at that age, I wasn’t afraid of getting a beating, as a result, I have a fractured skull, broken jaw, collarbone, dilation of the eyes and prostate problems which is a result of the aftermath.
+I’d drink anything, began fighting at football, becoming a hooligan, and all that sort of stuff, being attracted to sordidness, and the consequences happened straight away.
+I was emotionally shut down at that age.
+I wasn’t afraid of getting a beating; as a result, I have a fractured skull, broken jaw, collarbone, dilation of the eyes and prostate problems, which are a result of the aftermath.

-I went to prison at 16 years old for assaulting a policeman at Mile End station, I was in the block pretending to be a hardman, this continued, and was in and out of prison for four years.
-At 21 I met a woman, we had Harry, my son; it was tragic stuff and was still up to no good.
-In 1985 I was in Brixton prison, in Fraggle Rock, sedated and being told I’m mad.
+I went to prison at 16 years old for assaulting a policeman at Mile End station.
+I was in the block pretending to be a hardman, and this continued, and I was in and out of prison for four years.
+At 21, I met a woman.
+We had Harry, my son; it was tragic stuff, and she was still up to no good.
+In 1985, I was in Brixton prison, in Fraggle Rock, sedated and being told I’m mad.
 My mum would visit, she could see no wrong and thought the police picked on me.

-I had to see, Ron my probation officer, Ron said, “how do you drink harry?
-Why do you get into trouble Harry?”
-I said “people pick on me” I wasn’t the sort of guy people picked on.
+I had to see Ron, my probation officer.
+Ron said, “How do you drink, Harry?
+Why do you get into trouble, Harry?”
+I said, “People pick on me” I wasn’t the sort of guy people picked on.
 Ron said, “Do you want to do something about your drinking, Harry?”
 I call this, my one second of sanity, I shrugged my shoulders and went “Alwight then” my head said “What did you say that for” Ron called Jeanette, the probation liaison officer for East London A.A. and arranged to meet me.
-I was living between the hostel and Mum and Dads.
-November the 3rd 1985 was my first meeting at St Clements Hospital with Jeanette.
+I was living between the hostel and Mum and Dad’s.
+On November 3rd 1985, I had my first meeting at St. Clement’s Hospital with Jeanette.
 I’d been to this hospital before to see psychiatrists.

 I told her I’d be wearing blue trousers, blue top, blue shoes, clothes my mum bought me.
-Jeanette pulled up at Mile End station, she shouted: “you, Harry?”
-I said “No,” she said, “yes you are ”.
+Jeanette pulled up at Mile End station.
+She shouted, “You, Harry?”
+I said, “No,” she said, “Yes, you are”.
 Anyway, I got in her car.
-The thing is before going to Prison I tried to break into St Clements while out of my head.
+The thing is, before going to prison, I tried to break into St Clement’s while out of my head.
 I remember a security guard on one side of the gate and a police officer on the other.
 The officer asked the security guard if I was trying to get out.
-I yelled, “NO”, I’m trying to get in.” and now this is the place of my first meeting.
-There I met Jessie, my AA godmother, she wore AA knuckle dusters, serenity prayer, the triangle, the AA chains, a Glaswegian version of Mr T. She was three years sober.
-Jessie shared she’s trying not to swear, my paranoia was bad and thought she was telling me not to swear, so I came in with all F’s Cs and B’s, she said “Shut the F**k up you C-word” and we’ve been best friends ever since.
+I yelled, “NO”, I’m trying to get in,” and now this is the place of my first meeting.
+There I met Jessie, my AA godmother, she wore AA knuckledusters, the Serenity Prayer, the triangle, the AA chains, a Glaswegian version of Mr T. She was three years sober.
+Jessie shared she’s trying not to swear, my paranoia was bad, and I thought she was telling me not to swear, so I came in with all F’s, Cs and B’s, “Shut the F**k up, you C-word”, and we’ve been best friends ever since.

-The cleverness of alcoholism, sophisticated dreams drinking from crystal glass, smoking with 1950s cigarette holders, wearing a cravat, this isn’t my reality, that’s alcoholism…it’s clever.
-The delusion of those drinking dreams.
+The cleverness of alcoholism, sophisticated dreams, drinking from a crystal glass, smoking with a 1950s cigarette holder, wearing a cravat, this isn’t my reality, that’s alcoholism… It’s clever—the delusion of those drinking dreams.
 I’m like other people presently, maybe, had to be smashed.
-I had the girlfriend, the car, Job, a football team finishing third in the league, a bank account, and my first travel card which I still have.
-I thought it’d keep me sober and I drank, I didn’t slip, have a glass of relapse, I drank, I still had the mental obsession.
-On June 27th 1986 is up to today my last drink by the Grace of God.
+I had the girlfriend, the car, a job, a football team finishing third in the league, a bank account, my first travel card, which I still have.
+I thought it’d keep me sober, and I drank.
+I didn’t slip; I had a glass of relapse.
+I drank, and I still had the mental obsession.
+On June 27th 1986 (up to today), my last drink by the Grace of God.

-Hackney, Lauriston Road Step and tradition meeting was my first homegroup.
-We read the steps every week, which helped as I can’t read and write.
+Hackney, Lauriston Road, Step and tradition meeting was my first home group.
+We read the step every week, which helped, as I can’t read or write.
 I have tapes of the big book and listened to it over and over again.
-I believe you become secretary if you’ve done service within that group beforehand.
+I believe you become a secretary if you’ve done service within that group beforehand.
 The meeting started at 8 pm.
-I’d get there for 5 pm, set the room up, have tea, and literature.
-I was GSR and attended Intergroup and often argued with the Oldtimers who loved to argue back.
-The group ended up having a conscience meeting about me being too controlling.
+I’d get there for 5 pm, set the room up, make the tea, and put out the literature.
+I was GSR and attended Intergroup, and I often argued with the Oldtimers, who loved to argue back.
+The group ended up having a conscious meeting about me being too controlling.

-For 15 years I was the call out rep for Thursday night, I’d take the 12 steps myself and arrange to meet them at Hackney step, two hours early so we’d study the book.
-On Wednesday I attended Toynbee Hall where I met the old-timers, it was a bit of an atheist meeting.
-I remember jumping on the table with the big book in one hand and AA comes of age in the other, bearing in mind I couldn’t read, I said: “it says here only Jesus can save you”… they gave me the body swerve…but people believed in me.
+For 15 years, I was the call-out rep for Thursday night.
+I’d take the 12-step myself and arrange to meet them at Hackney Step two hours early so we could study the book.
+On Wednesday, I attended Toynbee Hall, where I met the old-timers; it was a bit of an atheist meeting.
+I remember jumping on the table with the big book in one hand and AA Comes of Age in the other.
+Bearing in mind I couldn’t read, I said, “It says here only Jesus can save you…” They gave me the body swerve, but people believed in me.

-In the December 1985 issue of Share Magazine is a story by a member working in the Falklands, on his own.
-He wrote about swearing, saying where do we think people have come from, we get up our backsides sometimes, saying you can’t do this, can’t do that.
+In the December 1985 issue of Share Magazine, there is a story by a member working alone in the Falklands.
+He wrote about swearing, saying, ” Where do we think people have come from?
+We get up our backsides sometimes, saying you can’t do this, can’t do that.
 Terry ‘from Bury’ wrote this.
-I met Terry at his home in Bury, a friend Dave P took me.
-I didn’t like him at first, he wore black trousers with white socks, he became my sponsor, he gave himself freely, he didn’t jump up and down, he took me through the book and I became fanatical, I’m still fanatical about recovery.
+I met Terry at his home in Bury, where a friend, Dave P, took me.
+I didn’t like him at first.
+He wore black trousers with white socks.
+He became my sponsor.
+He gave himself freely.
+He didn’t jump up and down.
+He took me through the book, and I became fanatical.
+I’m still fanatical about recovery.

-Terry would say: “The most important step is the bloody doorstep because if you don’t make the doorstep, you don’t make no step”.
+Terry would say: “The most important step is the bloody doorstep because if you don’t make the doorstep, you don’t make any step”.
 He’s right, it takes a lot of courage.
-Terry passed away in May 2019 and at the request of his family, I helped carry his coffin through Bury town centre, wearing jazzy clothes, with ‘When the Saints Come Marching In’ Played at his request.
-Terry had a way about him, he could come across as controversial, I didn’t, and he was my cuppa tea.
+Terry passed away in May 2019, and at the request of his family, I helped carry his coffin through Bury town centre, wearing jazzy clothes, with ‘When the Saints Come Marching In’ Played at his request.
+Terry had a way about him; he could come across as controversial, but I didn’t; he was my cup of tea.

-During my fanatical phase, Angie just came back from living in Australia, we were on a bus after a meeting, and she said “Harry.
-You’re at a meeting sounding like a Yorkshireman, like your sponsor, telling people how Jesus can save them”.
-She said, “Who the F are you Harry?”
-I said “What?” she said, “I go away and you were a Cockney, I come back, you’re a Yorkshireman with a huge cross around your neck” in my head I said she’s not very well…I got home and told my girlfriend, I saw Angie, “how is she?” said…I said “She’s not very well” my girlfriend responded, “You’re not very Effing well”.
+During my fanatical phase, Angie just came back from living in Australia, we were on a bus after a meeting, she said “Harry. you’re at a meeting sounding like a Yorkshireman, like your sponsor, telling people how Jesus can save them”. she said, “Who the F are you Harry?”
+I said “What?” she said, “I go away and you were a Cockney, I come back, you’re a Yorkshireman with a huge cross around your neck” in my head I said she’s not very well…I got home and told my girlfriend, I saw Angie. ” How is she?” said…I said, “She’s not very well,” my girlfriend responded, “You’re not very Effing well”

-I’ve been sponsored since I was a year sober, they come to mine, have something to eat, If I think someone is straying off, I tell them they need to up the anti.
-I think it’s sad when someone drinks and for us to drink is to die.
-When sponsoring I don’t ram God down their throat, as long as they’re searching for something, and don’t think they’re God.
+I’ve sponsored since I was a year sober; they come to mine, have something to eat.
+If I think someone is straying off, I tell them they need to get up to anti.
+I think it’s sad when someone drinks, and for us to drink is to die.
+When sponsoring, I don’t ram God down their throat, as long as they’re searching for something, and don’t think they’re God.
 How someone gets their higher power is personal.
-I remember going to the Akron meeting in Tottenham Court Road, they finished with the Lord’s Prayer.
-I just learnt the serenity prayer so I stood on a chair and shouted it out.
-I’m still defiant, if I don’t like something, I’ll still say, especially at present, if people put zoom IDs and passwords on an open forum like Facebook, they then wonder why we get zoom bombed.
-Was on a Zoom meeting this morning.
+I remember going to the Akron meeting in Tottenham Court Road.
+They finished with the Lord’s Prayer, so I just learnt the Serenity Prayer and stood on a chair and shouted it out.
+I’m still defiant.
+If I don’t like something, I’ll still say.
+Especially now, if people post Zoom IDs and passwords on an open forum like Facebook, they wonder why we get Zoom-bombed.
+I was on a Zoom meeting this morning.
 I whinged about it for a bit.
-It says in the fourth edition of the big book about the internet.
-Modem to modem.
+It says in the fourth edition of the big book about the internet, modem to modem.

-We opened the first meeting in Bethnal green 15 years ago (2005), the 12×12 Wednesday night.
-We read all the Sep/Tradition.
+We opened the first meeting in Bethnal Green 15 years ago (2005), at the 12×12 Wednesday night.
+We read all the steps/traditions.
 The Saturday morning meeting opened.
-It’s nice seeing so many young people and how willing they are to do service.
+It’s nice to see so many young people and how willing they are to serve.
 A few years later.
-Me, David P, Audrey and Jacqueline set up the inner area East London intergroup with all the Bethnal Green groups, it was a good idea, I still think it is.
+David P, Audrey, Jacqueline, and I set up the inner area East London intergroup with all the Bethnal Green groups.
+It was a good idea, I still think it is.

-If I never went through the 12 steps and the traditions, I wouldn’t be alive.
+If I hadn’t gone through the 12 Steps and the traditions, I wouldn’t be alive.
 I’d never get to this stage of not wanting to drink.
-Life happens, we’re currently in Victoria Park, my Mum’s ashes are in the pond, she passed away a couple of years ago.
+Life happens.
+We’re currently in Victoria Park; my mum’s ashes are in the pond; she passed away a couple of years ago.
 There’ve been times I thought of drinking through emotional pain.
-I have a recovery song, foreigner, in my life, there has been heartache and pain.
-After seven years together my girlfriend and I split up, I was bringing home street drunks, feeding them, getting them in the bath, going to every 12-step call, conventions everywhere.
+I have a recovery song, Foreigner, in my life; there has been heartache and pain.
+After seven years together, my girlfriend and I split up.
+I was bringing home street drunks, feeding them, getting them in the bath, going to every 12-step call, conventions everywhere.
 She tried to help me with all that, and you know what, we’re friends today.

-When I first read Fear would only sober me for a bit but didn’t go far enough.
-Through getting some sort of faith I would not drink now if I could.
-It’s part of my life, it has set me free.
+When I first read, Fear would only sober me for a bit, but it didn’t go far enough.
+Through getting some faith, I would not drink now if I could.
+It’s part of my life, and it has set me free.
 When the rave scene came out in 1988, I learnt to dance in recovery.
 Taking my son on holiday and teaching him to play pool, he became the South East Pontins pool champion, I was the South-East Pontins disco champion, that isn’t bad for someone who was wrapped up in themselves.
-I’m my nephews Godfather, I live in a block of flats and my neighbours feed me, especially during Eid.
+I’m my nephew’s Godfather, I live in a block of flats, and my neighbours feed me, especially during Eid.
 I can be part of life, I don’t take myself seriously, but recovery I do, it has set me free.

 Below is the Share Magazine article from December 1985 by Terry.